 Mars Attacks • The Nostalgia Critic

-Look, I’m not going to sit here and try to convince you Mars Attacks!
-Is some masterclass of artistry.
-It’s just hard to imagine that a Hollywood film with an all-star cast made something bordering on absurd Surrealism.
-It evokes classics from the past and serves as a modern homage to B-movies.
+Look, I’m not going to sit here and try to convince you, Mars Attacks! is a masterclass of artistry.
+It’s just hard to imagine a Hollywood film with an ensemble cast made something bordering on absurd Surrealism.
+It evokes classics from the past and serves as a modern homage to B-movies

 Your mileage with this film will likely depend on how much you like visual gags and low-brow humor.
 As long as you don’t go in with lofty expectations, it’s a good way to pass a Saturday afternoon.